metio/terraform-provider-k8s/docs/data-sources/traefik_io_middleware_v1alpha1_manifest.md

 Optional:

-- `max_request_body_bytes` (Number) MaxRequestBodyBytes defines the maximum allowed body size for the request (in bytes).If the request exceeds the allowed size, it is not forwarded to the service, and the client gets a 413 (Request Entity Too Large) response.Default: 0 (no maximum).
+- `max_request_body_bytes` (Number) MaxRequestBodyBytes defines the maximum allowed body size for the request (in bytes).
+If the request exceeds the allowed size, it is not forwarded to the service, and the client gets a 413 (Request Entity Too Large) response.
+Default: 0 (no maximum).
-- `max_response_body_bytes` (Number) MaxResponseBodyBytes defines the maximum allowed response size from the service (in bytes).If the response exceeds the allowed size, it is not forwarded to the client.
-The client gets a 500 (Internal Server Error) response instead.Default: 0 (no maximum).
+- `max_response_body_bytes` (Number) MaxResponseBodyBytes defines the maximum allowed response size from the service (in bytes).
+If the response exceeds the allowed size, it is not forwarded to the client.
+The client gets a 500 (Internal Server Error) response instead.
+Default: 0 (no maximum).
-- `mem_request_body_bytes` (Number) MemRequestBodyBytes defines the threshold (in bytes) from which the request will be buffered on disk instead of in memory.Default: 1048576 (1Mi).
+- `mem_request_body_bytes` (Number) MemRequestBodyBytes defines the threshold (in bytes) from which the request will be buffered on disk instead of in memory.
+Default: 1048576 (1Mi).
-- `mem_response_body_bytes` (Number) MemResponseBodyBytes defines the threshold (in bytes) from which the response will be buffered on disk instead of in memory.Default: 1048576 (1Mi).
+- `mem_response_body_bytes` (Number) MemResponseBodyBytes defines the threshold (in bytes) from which the response will be buffered on disk instead of in memory.
+Default: 1048576 (1Mi).
-- `retry_expression` (String) RetryExpression defines the retry conditions.It is a logical combination of functions with operators AND (&&) and OR (||).More info: https://doc.traefik.io/traefik/v3.1/middlewares/http/buffering/#retryexpression
+- `retry_expression` (String) RetryExpression defines the retry conditions.
+It is a logical combination of functions with operators AND (&&) and OR (||).
+More info: https://doc.traefik.io/traefik/v3.1/middlewares/http/buffering/#retryexpression

 <a id="nestedatt--spec--chain"></a>